 OR

-whom have a relative with either a velocity 1.9 m/s and above OR a relative is affected with SAS, OR a relative that died of SAS
+4- whom have a relative with either a velocity 1.9 m/s and above OR a relative is affected with or died from SAS

 MY current practice is to bring BOTH the OFA and ARCH cardiac forms with me to the cardiac exam and submit to BOTH organizations.